NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 <br>

-# Step 9: Cleaning up extension.py
+# Step 9: Cleaning up `extension.py`
 > **Note:** Work in `extension.py` for this section.

 Now that you've have established a Viewport, you need to clean up `extension.py` to reflect these changes.
-You will remove some of the references you made previously and ensure that the viewport is flushed out on shutdown.
+You will remove some of code from previous steps and ensure that the viewport is flushed out on shutdown.

 ## Step 9.1: Import class
-Import `viewport_scene.py` and its' class:
+Import `ViewportSceneInfo`:

 ```python
 import omni.ext